 You`re a lucky one, we`re going to spill all the details.
 What is more, we won`t even let you get expelled from the university, because in this case, your money would just go down the drain.

 Each time you don`t submit your home assignment, the chance of you getting kicked out skyrockets.

 Whether you`re still a student or you have graduated some time ago, you`re definitely going to need some advice on paying off that student loan.

 Face the Horror

-There is this weird peculiarity of a human nature: we`d rather stay unaware of a certain negative information than face it with courage and dignity.
+There is this weird peculiarity of human nature: we`d rather stay unaware of certain negative information than face it with courage and dignity.